Hasselblad X1D vs Kodak S-1

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II, while the S-1 does not have a direct successor.
+Both the X1D and the S-1 have been discontinued, but can regularly be found used on eBay.
+The X1D was replaced by the Hasselblad X1D II, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Kodak websites.

 So what is the bottom line?
 Is the Hasselblad X1D better than the Kodak S-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (51.3 vs 16.1MP) with a 78% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.